mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/register_data_prep.mp4" width="800px" controls></video>

 #### Reference Model Container

+Navigate back to the `Containers` tab at the top, and click on the `Register a new container` button.

 In this tutorial, for the Reference Model container, the registration should include: